-Tramadol is a centrally acting opioid analgesic.
-It is a non-selective pure agonist at $\mu, \, \delta$ and κ opioid receptors with a higher affinity for the μ receptor.
+Tramadol is an atypical opioid analgesic that acts on the central nervous system.
+It is a non-selective pure agonist at μ, δ and κ opioid receptors with a higher affinity for the μ receptor.
 Other mechanisms which may contribute to its analgesic effect are inhibition of neuronal reuptake of noradrenaline and enhancement of serotonin release.